The internship portion of the Conflict and Dispute Resolution Master’s program has two primary goals:

 Family Mediation Internship Path:

-Lane County Family Mediation Program, based in Eugene, may be a good option to explore for students who are interested in the family mediation practice area.
-Students must take the CRES Family Mediation course to be eligible for this internship.
+Lane County Youth Services, based in Eugene, may be a good option to explore for students who are interested in the domestic relations mediation practice area.
+Students must take the CRES Family Mediation course to be eligible for this internship which is housed in Youth Services’ Mediation and Restorative Services unit.
 Internship work may include intake, mediation, and/or training around family issues.

 Israel/Palestine Internship Path*:

 Faculty member Diane Baxter, an expert on the Israeli/Palestinian conflict, is the Israel/Palestine Internship Director.
 Students who take both the Israel/Palestine and the Working Abroad courses are eligible to intern with one of a variety of organizations in Israel/Palestine dealing with various aspects of that conflict and with education, dialogue, reconciliation, and peace-building efforts.

 Northern Ireland Internship Path*:

 Faculty member Shaul Cohen, an expert on the Northern Ireland conflict, is the Northern Ireland Internship Director.
 Students who take both the Northern Ireland and the Working Abroad courses are eligible to intern with one of a variety of peace and reconciliation and community groups in Northern Ireland.
 Placements are tailored to suit each student's interests and have included work with: youth, education, public planning and administration, labor/management issues, and peace-building and reconciliation.

 In addition to the international internship paths above, students have interned in many countries around the world*.
 See International Internship Examples below for examples.